 Filing a claim online has multiple benefits.
 The processing of the claim is expedited and direct deposit of benefits into the claimant's personal checking account is an option.
 This option is only available to claimants who file their claims online.

-Every week during the plan, you must give the certificationforms (SW 4) to participating employees.
-After the employee completes Part A and returns the form to you, you will complete Part B, "Employer Statement", and send it to the NYS Department of Labor, Unemployment Insurance Division, Shared Work Unit, PO Box 621, Albany, NY 12201-0621.
-Certification forms must be sent within seven (7) days of the latest week ending date shown on Part A. The sooner you submit the certification, the sooner your employee will receive benefits.
+If you choose to certify by mail, you will give participating employees a claim certifcation form (SW4) each week that they will complete and return to you.
+You must then complete your part of the certification form, and send it to the NYS Department of Labor, Unemployment Insurance Division, Shared Work Unit, PO Box 621, Albany, NY 12201-0621.
+Certification forms must be sent within seven (7) days of the latest week ending date shown on Part A of the certification form.

 If you have an NY.GOV ID, you can send the forms by using the secure messaging feature after you log in to your UI Online Services account.